RidaKo/Reception/README.md

 ---
 This image shows the page where you are directed after clicking "display".
 Here, we can see the upcoming appointments and the current appointments.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/ae3a372d-774d-4443-a202-088e391bbba6)

+That is everything about the functionalities of the homepage.

 ## Contributing